Gawalmandi: Historical places

-At the end of Nisbet road and just at the junction of Qila Gujar Singh neighbourhood.
-The main square is called of the neighborhood is Maulana Zafar Ali Chowk.
+At the end of Nisbet Road and just at the junction of Qila Gujar Singh neighbourhood.
+The main square is called Maulana Zafar Ali Chowk.

 Lahore's third largest flea market is located at Gawalmandi chowk.

 King Edward Medical University, which is the second oldest medical college in the Indian subcontinent is also located here.
-Mayo Hospital, which is largest tertiary care hospital in region is located here as well, situated between Gawalmandi and the famous Anarkali bazaar.
+Mayo Hospital, which is the largest tertiary care hospital in region is located here as well, situated between Gawalmandi and the famous Anarkali bazaar.

-The tomb of Shah Abdul-Maali is located within the vicinity of town as well as one of the oldest mosque called "Mai Laado" (Elder lady Laado) is located near Mayo Hospital.
+The tomb of Shah Abdul-Maali is located within the vicinity of town as well as one of the oldest mosque called "Mai Laado" (Elder lady Laado) is located near Mayo Hospital, Lahore.